Bionic75-BionicKeyboards/qmk_firmware/docs/how_a_matrix_works.md

 **Figure 5** shows the same electrical equivalent circuit as in **Figure 4**.
 But this time the switch `Key1` is pressed (closed).
 As a consequence, a tiny current (here 82.5 µA) will now flow from the input pin (column) to the output pin (row).
 Now, current is flowing through the pull-up resistor `R1` and the diode `D1`, finally causing a voltage drop across both (a 3.0 V drop across `R1`) and the diode `D1` (a 0.3 V drop).

-The result is a voltage of 0.3 V on the input pin (column) which the controller interprets as a logic `LOW`.
-Then the QMK firmware will read this `LOW` on the column pin and interpret it as a pressed key.
+The result is a voltage of 0.3 V on the input pin (column) which the controller interprets as a logic `LOW` (remember, a voltage < 1 V is typically interpreted as logic `LOW`).
+The QMK firmware will read this `LOW` on the column pin and interpret it as a pressed key.

 Now that we understand some of the electric fundamentals of how and why currents flow and voltages drop in a matrix we can get deeper into how scanning of a switch matrix works.

 ## Example: A Full Matrix Walk

-The following section walks through a full matrix scan step-by-step, exemplified with a 2x2 switch matrix.
+The following section walks through a full matrix scan step-by-step, exemplified by a 2x2 switch matrix.

 ### 0. Initial State Before Scanning

 In the beginning, when the firmware is initialized, **all columns and rows are configured as inputs and pulled up `HIGH`** (see **Figure 6** below).

 ![alt text](https://bioniccode.github.io/qmk-documentation-resources/resources/how-a-matrix-works/images/2x2_matrix_scanning_example_step_0.png)
 ***Figure 6:** The 2x2 example matrix.
-The image shows how all pins (rows and columns) are `HIGH` and therefore inactive.
-Especially the rows are inactive which becomes visible when looking at the symbol's arrow pointing direction, which points into the circuit (input).
-Later, the row will be activated and becomes an output that is pulled `LOW`.*
+The schematic shows two pressed keys `Key1` and `Key4` (one in each column and row).
+Additionally, the schematic highlights how all pins (rows and columns) are initially `HIGH` and therefore inactive.
+Especially the rows are inactive which becomes apparent when looking at the row's arrow pointing direction, which points into the circuit ==> input.
+Later, the row will be activated and becomes an output (arrow pointing out of the circuit) that is pulled `LOW`.*

 #### Discussion Initialization Step

 - While the **columns will never change their configuration** (they will *always* stay inputs that are pulled up), the **rows will be temporarily configured as outputs and pulled `LOW`**, one after the other.

-- There is only a single row configured as output and pulled `LOW`: the currently scanned row.
+- During the matrix scan, there will be only a single row configured as output and pulled `LOW` at the time: the currently active row.

->[!NOTE]
+>[!NOTE] Summary
->In other words, columns and rows are ***always*** inputs and `HIGH` by default, whereas **rows are temporarily configured as outputs and pulled `LOW` only when activated** and then reset back to a `HIGH` input after all columns of this active row have been scanned.
+>Columns and rows are ***always*** inputs and `HIGH` by default, whereas **rows are temporarily configured as outputs and pulled `LOW` only when activated**.
+After all columns of the current roe h ave been scanned, the current row is reset back to a `HIGH` input (disabled, inactive state).

 ### 1. Scanning First Column Of First Row

-The scanning starts with the first row by configuring the pin that is connected to the first row as output (until all columns have been scanned).
-Now, to allow a current to flow, the row pin is pulled `LOW` (current flows from `HIGH` to `LOW` i.e. column to row).
+The scanning starts with the first column `COLUMN0` of the first row `ROW0` by configuring the `ROW0` pin as output (until all columns of this row have been scanned).
+Now, to allow a potential current to flow, the row pin is pulled `LOW` by te firmware (current flows from `HIGH` to `LOW` i.e. column to row).

 ![alt text](https://bioniccode.github.io/qmk-documentation-resources/resources/how-a-matrix-works/images/2x2_matrix_scanning_example_step_1.png)
 ***Figure 7:** `ROW0` is activated (label is bold and blue) by configuring it as output (label arrow points out of the circuit) and pulling the pin `LOW`.
-Then the first column `COLUMN0`  is scanned (label is bold and blue) and a key press detected, since `COLUMN0` has changed from `HIGH` to `LOW`.
+Then the first column `COLUMN0`  is scanned (label is bold and blue).
+In this first column scan the firmware detects a key press, since `COLUMN0` has changed from `HIGH` to `LOW` as the result of the closed switch `Key1`.
 The green arrows show how the current is flowing.*

-##### Discussion Step 1
+#### Discussing Step #1

 - Because the switch `Key1` is closed, the current can flow from `COLUMN0` to `ROW0`.
-The result is that the column `COLUMN0` is also pulled `LOW` (voltage drops as current flows into the row pin `ROW0`).
+The result is that the column `COLUMN0` is also pulled `LOW` (voltage drops as current flows through the column pin's internal resistor and the diode `D1` into the row pin `ROW0` - see [Controller Pin Equivalent Circuit](#controller-pin-equivalent-circuit) to learn about the electrical details).
-- When the microcontroller scans the first column it reads a `LOW` and interprets it correctly as a closed switch (pressed key).
+- When the microcontroller scans the first column it now reads a `LOW` and interprets it correctly as a closed switch (pressed key).

-- Since the other switches are not closed, no current can flow as there is no physical connection between column and row.
-However, even if the other switches had been closed, the microcontroller will not detect them in the current step as only `ROW0` and `COLUMN0` are scanned at the moment.
+- Since the other column switches of  the current row are not closed (here `Key3`), no current can flow between any of the other columns and the currently activated row `ROW0`.
+The open switch means that there is no physical connection between column and row.
+However, even *if* the other switches had been closed, the microcontroller will not detect them in the current step as only `COLUMN0` is scanned at the moment. **All other columns are ignored until they are scanned in their respective step.**

+>[!NOTE] Summary
+>Scanning `COLUMN0` with `ROW0` activated (pulled `LOW`) detects a key press because the switch `Key1` is closed (current flows from `COLUMN0` to `ROW0`).
+The microcontroller reads a `LOW` on `COLUMN0` and interprets it as a pressed key.

-#### 2. Scanning Second Column Of First Row
+### 2. Scanning Second Column Of First Row

-The microcontroller advances to the next column `COLUMN1` of the same row `ROW0`.
+The firmware advances to the next column `COLUMN1` of the same row `ROW0`.

 ![alt text](https://bioniccode.github.io/qmk-documentation-resources/resources/how-a-matrix-works/images/2x2_matrix_scanning_example_step_2.png)
-**Figure 6:**
+**Figure 8:**: `ROW0` is still activated (label is bold and blue) by being configured as output (label arrow points out of the circuit) and pulled `LOW`.
+Now, the second column `COLUMN1`  is scanned (label is bold and blue).
+In this second column scan the firmware does not detect a key press, since `COLUMN1` remains `HIGH` as the result of the open switch `Key3`.
+The green arrows show that no current is flowing.*

+#### Discussing Step #2

+- Since the switch `Key3` is open, no current can flow from `COLUMN1` to `ROW0`.
+Therefore, `COLUMN1` remains `HIGH` (the pull-up resistor holds it up).
+- When the microcontroller scans the second column it reads a `HIGH` and interprets it correctly as an open switch (unpressed key).
+- `COLUMN0` is still `LOW` (pressed key --> current flows from `COLUMN0` to `ROW0`) but is ignored in this step as only `COLUMN1` is scanned at the moment.

 For every row that is pulled `LOW` the microcontroller will read every column to detect a `LOW` (a key press).
 Because every column is `HIGH` by default and the active row